-3 credits, Fall 2025 and 3 credits Spring 2026, yearlong requirement
+3 credits, Fall 2025

 Course Content: Is it possible for public schools to nurture the hearts and spirits of children and teachers without violating the beliefs of families about the separation of church and state?
 Many courageous educators are beginning to acknowledge that cultivating the inner lives of children can become a regular part of a child's school experience.
-Using principles derived from modern brain research and various wisdom traditions, this course will explore how the adults in children's lives can cultivate the habits of mind, body and spirit it will take to integrate contemplative teaching and learning and social and emotional learning into the culture, climate and curriculum of the K-12 school experience.
+Using principles derived from modern brain research and various wisdom traditions, this course will explore how the adults in children's lives can cultivate the habits of mind, body and spirit it will take to integrate contemplative teaching and learning and social and emotional learning into the culture, climate and curriculum of the k-12 school experience.
 This course will explore how we can approach spirituality in education in an open and non-dogmatic way that deepens each of our inner experiences as well as the children we serve.